justinsta624/PWAJATE/README.md

 ```
 npm run start
 ```
 4. Also, you can run start the server once packages have been installed and the database is created.
-Run the below in the CLI:
 ```
 node server.js
 ```